epomatti/aws-ec2-ha-cluster/README.md

   --kms-key-id '00000000-0000-0000-0000-000000000000'
 ```

-Now create the image from the snapshot:
+Now. create the image from the snapshot:

 ```sh
 aws ec2 register-image \